 This is a wonderful member of the peperomia family.
 They have beautiful, glossy, green leaves.
 These plants love bright, indirect light but tolerate low light.
 They prefer well-watered soil but can become susceptible to root rot.
 To keep them growing upright, prune them and propagate the cuttings.
 That’s it!
 Peperomia are a personal favorite of this librarian because they are simple, beautiful, colorful, and hearty.
 Frequently they grow long thin little sprigs that are actually their flowers!

-Also known as Devil’s Ivy this is a gorgeous plant that is easy to care for: they love low light, humidity, and don’t mind being ignored!
+Also known as Devil’s Ivy, this is a gorgeous plant that is easy to care for: they love low light and humidity and don’t mind being ignored!
 Now that is an easy little houseguest.
-These plants grow quickly and vine out, so to control their shape give them a little prune.
-When you prune you can propagate, which gives you more plants!
-If you find yellowing, brown, or withered leaves it just need some watering.
-Grown in draining soil and be sure not to overwater.
-These plants also do not like direct sun and pale leaves mean the plant is getting too much sun.
-For more tips check out Gardenista’s page on these plants.
+These plants grow quickly and vine out, so to control their shape, give them a little prune.
+When you prune, you can propagate, which gives you more plants!
+If you find yellowing, brown, or withered leaves, it just needs some watering.
+Grown in draining soil, and be sure not to overwater.
+These plants also do not like direct sun, and pale leaves mean the plant is getting too much sun.
+For more tips, check out Gardenista’s page on these plants.

 *CAUTION poisonous to pets!

 This beautiful succulent is a great addition to a beginner’s houseplants.
-They are very drought resistant and prefer indirect light, add cacti potting mix to soil to help avoid root rot.
-Their leaves hold water and gives the owner an easy insight to its need for water based on the condition of the leaves.
-These plants are also incredibly easy to propagate, simply cut off some leaves and place them in soil and voila!
-Soon enough you will see little jade buds growing in the pot.
-For more tips check out Gardenista’s page on these plants.
+They are very drought resistant and prefer indirect light; add cacti potting mix to soil to help avoid root rot.
+Their leaves hold water and give the owner an easy insight into its need for water based on the condition of the leaves.
+These plants are also incredibly easy to propagate; simply cut off some leaves and place them in soil, and voila!
+Soon enough, you will see little jade buds growing in the pot.
+For more tips, check out Gardenista’s page on these plants.

 Where can you buy houseplants nearby?